 The science behind it is complex and fascinating.
 The electromagnetic field triggers the production of nitric oxide in the body, a molecule that reduces pain and inflammation, improves blood flow, reduces edema, and supports tissue regeneration.
 This device is suggested for inflammatory conditions, such as an injury to the spine like Chloe's.

-After loads of work legs are starting to move a bit, and the idea to build her a wheelchair came about.
+After loads of work legs are started to move a bit, and the idea to build her a wheelchair came about.
 The idea was for it to be more of a assisted walking device, and less of a wheelchair to add to her physical therapy.
 The wheelchair was created by Preston Tobery at University of Maryland who used 3D printing to produce the device.
 Kitten Lady sewed the harness, and inspirational messages were embedded on her wheels.

 Through the experience Kitten Lady learned that wheelchairs (while a great idea for some) are not for every cat.
 Though Chloe can't walk on all fours, she can still navigate her world comfortably with her front legs, and in our efforts to give her more freedom of movement we are actually asking her to become more restricted.
 Cats and kittens naturally want to be able to crawl, to climb, to sneak around, to fit through tight spaces, to flop on their sides--movements that cannot occur in a wheelchair.